How safe is your construction project?

 When walking, do you stop at the traffic light and wait for it to turn in your favor, or are you impatient and cross as soon as you see a gap in the traffic?
 No wonder there are so many injuries from motor vehicle accidents!
 We’ve all done these things, so why should we expect to do things any differently at work?
 If you engage in unsafe behavior outside the workplace, the chances are that most of your workforce does the same thing.

-Many hate safety because all they see are rules, expenses and a drag on production.
+Many hate safety because all they see are rules, expenses, and drag on production.
 But safety is not just about rules!
 Safety is about changing behavior and changing mindsets, including your own, to think safety and to act safely.

 There is no excuse for poor safety.